cachedpotato/Obsidian-vault/00 - MoC/000-HOME.md

+---
+tags:
+  - "#HOME"
+---

 # Welcome!
 Hey!
 Didn't see you there.

 Welcome to my obsidian vault!
 There isn't much to look at but I hope you enjoy your short stay here.

-I wasn't really into proper notetaking, as much as I enjoy learning new stuff on a very surface level I normally just forget what I've just learned and move on, but one day I thought "you know what? maybe I should really start organizing my notes.
+I wasn't really into proper notetaking, as much as I enjoy learning new stuff on a very surface level I normall:w y just forget what I've just learned and move on, but one day I thought "you know what? maybe I should really start organizing my notes.
 It _MIGHT_ come in handy later on.", and here we are.

 To those who stopped by, I'm guessing you're already involved in the Obsidian community and/or interested in note taking, but if not, I sincerely ask of you to give it a try.
 Keeping notes have helped me IMMENSELY in a lot of things.